Baslocal/Projects/Personal Cybersecurity and IT Projects.md

 # Overview Personal Cybersecurity and IT Projects

 This repository contains a collection of personal projects related to cybersecurity, network management, and IT infrastructure.
-These projects were undertaken to enhance skills, explore new technologies, and implement practical solutions in a homelab environment.

 ## Projects